-Welcome to Cambridge House Bed & Breakfast
+Welcome to Cambridge House Bed and Breakfast on Maryland's Beautiful Eastern Shore

-Located in the historic district of Cambridge, on Maryland’s Eastern Shore, this 1847 sea captain’s manor has six large guest rooms, uniquely decorated with period-style furnishings and each with its own private bath.
+The Cambridge House Bed and Breakfast is located in the historic district of Cambridge, on Maryland’s Eastern Shore, this 1847 sea captain’s manor has six large guest rooms, uniquely decorated with period-style furnishings and each with its own private bath.
 After a restful night’s sleep, enjoy a delicious full breakfast overlooking the garden pond.

 Cambridge House B&B is a proud member of the Green Hotels Association.
 We employ eco-friendly practices as diligently as possible, including energy and water conservation, recycling, composting, and buying local/organic.